ttarlov/tweet-bot/README.md

 =========
 All done
 ```
-- Open heroku app from heroku dashboard.
+- Open the Heroku app from the Heroku dashboard.
 'Application error' is displayed because no routes have been defined yet, so this is normal in this case.
-- Run `heroku logs` to check output for any errors.
+- Run `heroku logs` to check the output for any errors.
 If everything went well, near the bottom of the output the 'Welcome to Nightmare scrape' messages as displayed above should appear.
-Now, you can work on the rest of your code knowing that nightmarejs will work on heroku as it works locally.
+Now, you can work on the rest of your code knowing that nightmarejs will work on Heroku as it works locally.

 ### Debugging